TangoOscarTango/Metacrafters-Challenge1_Solana/README.md

 # Metacrafters-Challenge1_Solana
 Metacrafters-Challenge1_Solana

 ABOUT: Airdrop 2 SOL to the public address typed in via the user's CLI.
+If none present, send it to the randomly generated public address.